 Holistic Health Check — 96%+

-holistic-agentic-health.sh runs 142 automated checks across 37 sections — verifying every feature in this page actually works in production.
+holistic-agentic-health.sh runs ~148 automated checks across 39 sections (incl. §39 infragraph: graph populated, 0 stale edges, seed/learn crons, triage wiring + kill-switch) — verifying every feature in this page actually works in production.
 Not just “does the file exist?” but functional tests (RAG search returns known incidents, Ollama generates 768-dim embeddings, trajectory scoring produces output), cross-site verification (6/6 VTI tunnels READY, 7 BGP peers, ping 42ms), infrastructure health (7/7 K8s nodes, 139/139 Prometheus targets UP, GPU 46°C), and security compliance (both scanners ran within 26h, MITRE Navigator accessible).
 Results stored in SQLite for trending, exported to Prometheus for Grafana dashboards.
 Runs in 18 seconds.

 Session-Holistic E2E — 23/23